GeckoOfDeath/GamerPad/README.md

 - the rotary encoder acts as a button.
 Will change your "mode" in the future.
 - The 3 keys currently act as macros.
-- The OLED is underworks due to not using KMK but will be done soon!
+- The OLED is untested (due to lack of oled) But has been set up!

 ## Mother Board
 Pretty basic, but fun silkscreen!